MathBH/Tree-Graph-Visualizer/README.txt

 DESCRIPTION:
 ===========

-The following is a program that takes a tree graph and make a visual representation and gives the user tools to help discuss and evaluate said graph.
+The following is a program that takes a tree graph and makes a visual representation and gives the user tools to help discuss and evaluate said graph.

 Files for testing are located in the "graph" folder in this repository